-There are only two specified SPEs in the Portuguese jurisdiction that may be assignees in securitisations under the umbrella of the Securitisation Law: the STCs and the FTCs.
-The former vehicle is the one consistently used over the last decade (and before that both were used), as it is more efficient than FTCs (which will require an additional vehicle to hold the FTC's units and then issue asset-backed notes to the investors).
+There are only two specified SPEs in the Portuguese jurisdiction that may be assignees in securitisations under the umbrella of the Securitisation Law: STCs and FTCs.
+STCs have been used consistently over the last decade (before that both SPEs were used), as they are more efficient than FTCs (which require an additional vehicle to hold the FTC's units and then issue asset-backed notes to the investors).